robotan0921/mruby_on_GR-PEACH-TECS/README.md

-# mruby on TINET+TECS
+# mruby on GR-PEACH+TECS
-mruby on TINET+TECS is a component-based framework for embedded IoT systems.
+mruby on GR-PEACH+TECS is a component-based framework for embedded IoT systems.
 This framework integrates mruby and TINET+TECS.
 You can run TINET functions from mruby programs.